epw/consensus/consensus_voices.md

 Some starting Anchors are not completely filled in to start, they will have a blank space left to fill in.
 Choose something evocative to write there, if you pick that starting anchor, and be ready to explore what it means.
 Keep in mind the category of Anchor it is in, and don’t fill in the blank in a way that makes that Anchor not fill that need.

+\end{Player}

 ### Anchor Upkeep

+\begin{Player}

 Anchors require upkeep to remain.
 Every Anchor has a Status Track representing its condition.
 At the start of each session, mark off one Code from every Anchor’s Status Track.
-Come up with what this means.
+You can suggest what this means to the MC.
 Frequently, it will not be the first Code marked for that Anchor, and so simply represents an exacerbation.
 In addition, as with all Status Tracks, if something happens which seems to suggest worsening of an Anchor’s condition or connection to you, mark off a Code.

 Upkeep for an Anchor involves doing whatever is needed to restore things to normal.
 Homes frequently cost Savings to upkeep in a literal sense (rent, bills, maintenance, and so on).
 Connection Anchors usually need to spend time with you, likely receiving your attention.
 Memories Anchors need to be kept from fading in your mind, often through routine or rote, and also may need physical maintenance.
 In general, performing upkeep for an Anchor takes a good amount of time, or savings, or has an opportunity cost, and clears the entire Status Track, restoring the connection.
 Notably, performing this upkeep should be something that grounds you in reality.
 If you are attempting to upkeep your Shelter Anchor by performing magic on it to tidy everything, you aren’t upkeeping the Anchor, you might in fact be slipping it.
 See the Transformation section later in this chapter for more examples.